symfony/symfony-docs/routing.rst

 Historically, URLs have followed the UNIX convention of adding trailing slashes for directories (e.g. ``https://example.com/foo/``) and removing them to refer to files (``https://example.com/foo``).
-Although serving different contents for both URLs is OK, nowadays it's common to treat both URLs as the same URL and redirect between them.
+Although serving different contents for both URLs is OK, nowadays it is common to treat both URLs as the same URL and redirect between them.

 Symfony follows this logic to redirect between URLs with and without trailing